Eurovision Stars in 'The Masked Singer' Around the World

 Angelo Kelly, who competed in the German national final with ‘The Kelly Family’ in 2002, came eighth during the second season of the show.
 She was disguised as ‘Kakerlake’ (‘The Cockroach’).

-Stefanie Heinzmann won’t be an instantly recognisable name to the regular Eurovision fan, but she came seventh is the 'Free European Song Contest', organized by ProSieben as an alternative to the Eurovision Song Contest 2020 when it was cancelled.
+Stefanie Heinzmann won’t be an instantly recognisable name to the regular Eurovision fan, but she came seventh is the 'Free European Song Contest', organised by ProSieben as an alternative to the Eurovision Song Contest 2020 when it was cancelled.
 She came last in the second season of 'The Masked Singer', where she was disguised as ‘Dalmatiner’ (‘The Dalmation’).

 The winner of the Eurovision Song Contest 2014, Conchita Wurst, made an appearance as a guest panelist in the shows second season.